 Prior to installing this equipment, remove all packing material from around the unit and carefully inspect for any damage, which may have occurred during shipment.
-The purchaser must file any claims for loss or damage that may have occurred during transit with the carrier.
+Any claims for loss or damage that may have occurred during transit must be filed by the purchaser with the carrier.